Ranitidine use while Breastfeeding

 One 54-day-old breastfed infant had no observable adverse effects after maternal ingestion of ranitidine 150 mg every 12 hours for 2 days.

 Histamine H2-receptor blockade is known to stimulate prolactin secretion.
-Ranitidine in intravenous doses over 100 mg or during long-term oral use have increased serum prolactin in some studies, but no reports of galactorrhea or effects on breastfeeding women were found as of the revision date.
-The prolactin level in a mother with established lactation may not affect her ability to breastfeed.
+Ranitidine in intravenous doses over 100 mg or during long-term oral use have increased serum prolactin in some studies, and rare cases of gynecomastia have been reported.[4-8] The prolactin level in a mother with established lactation may not affect her ability to breastfeed.

-1. Riley AJ, Crowley P, Harrison C. Transfer of ranitidine to biological fluids: milk and semen.
-In: Misiewicz JJ, Wormsley KG, eds.
-The clinical use of ranitidine.
-Oxford: Medicine Publishing Foundation, 1982:78-81.
+Riley AJ, Crowley P, Harrison C. Transfer of ranitidine to biological fluids: Milk and semen.
+In: Misiewicz JJ, Wormsley KG, eds The clinical use of ranitidine Oxford: Medicine Publishing Foundation 1982:78-81.

-4. Perret G, Hugues JN, Louchahi M et al. Effect of a short-term oral administration of cimetidine and ranitidine on the basal and thyrotropin-releasing hormone-stimulated serum concentrations of prolactin, thyrotropin and thyroid hormones in healthy volunteers.
+Perret G, Hugues JN, Louchahi M, et al. Effect of a short-term oral administration of cimetidine and ranitidine on the basal and thyrotropin-releasing hormone-stimulated serum concentrations of prolactin, thyrotropin and thyroid hormones in healthy volunteers.
 A double-blind cross-over study.
 Pharmacology.
-1986;32:101-8.
-PMID: 3081918
+1986;32:101–8.
+[PubMed: 3081918]

-6. Knigge U, Wollesen F, Dejgarrd A et al. Comparison between dose-responses of prolactin, thyroid stimulating hormone and growth hormone to two different histamine H-2 receptor antagonists in normal men.
+Knigge U, Wollesen F, Dejgarrd A, et al. Comparison between dose-responses of prolactin, thyroid stimulating hormone and growth hormone to two different histamine H-2 receptor antagonists in normal men.
 Clin Endocrinol (Oxf).
-1981;15:585-92.
-PMID: 6276054
+1981;15:585–92.
+[PubMed: 6276054]

 CAS Registry Number